ForgottenGlory/forgottenglory.github.io/docs/readme/ls3.md

 Next, you'll need a clean copy of Skyrim Special Edition.
 To get your copy to this state, follow these steps:

 1. In Steam, uninstall Skyrim: Special Edition (Right-click > Manage > Uninstall).
-2. If there are any files leftover in the Skyrim Special Edition game folder (Right-click > Properties… > Local Files > Browse Local Files…), delete them.
+2. If there are any files leftover in the Skyrim Special Edition game folder (Right-click > Manage > Browse Local Files), delete them.
 3. Install Skyrim: Special Edition.

 <table class="tg">